pytorch/glow/docs/IR.md

-## Design of the Glow IR
+## Design of the Glow Intermediate Representation

 ### Introduction

-This document describes the motivation behind the Glow intermediate representation and some implementation details.
+This document describes the motivation behind the Glow intermediate representation (IR) and some implementation details.

 Glow is a retargetable compiler that supports a number of different backends.
 This means that the first few layers of the compiler are target-independent, but